The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Unitary G-equivalence

 \section{Unitary G-equivalence}

+In the previous section we defined the notion of G-equivalence classes of states and we argued that the G-equivalence class of a state specifies all its asymmetry properties.

-Here we introduce another equivalence relation over states that is slightly stronger than G-equivalence \begin{definition}[Unitary G-equivalence] Two pure states, $\psi$ and $\phi$, are called \emph{unitarily G-equivalent} if they are interconvertible by a G-invariant unitary, that is, if there exists a unitary $V_{\textrm{G-inv}}$ such that $\forall g\in G: [V_{\textrm{G-inv}},U(g)]=0$ and
+It is useful to introduce another equivalence relation over states that is slightly stronger than G-equivalence.
+Let $g\rightarrow U(g)$ be the projective unitary representation of the symmetry described by group G on the Hilbert space of a system.
+Then \begin{definition}[Unitary G-equivalence] Two pure states, $\psi$ and $\phi$, are called \emph{unitarily G-equivalent} if they are interconvertible by a G-invariant unitary, that is, if there exists a unitary $V_{\textnormal{G-inv}}$ such that $\forall g\in G: [V_{\textnormal{G-inv}},U(g)]=0$ and

 \end{definition}